MIT CSAIL Computer Systems Security Group

 Projects

-• HiStar, an operating system that minimizes trusted code.
+• HiStar is an operating system that minimizes trusted code.

-• Resin, a language runtime that helps programmers write secure applications.
+• Resin is a language runtime that helps programmers write secure applications.

-• Cinder, an operating system providing resource control for mobile devices.
+• Cinder is an operating system providing resource control for mobile devices.

-• Starlight, browser support for data sharing between web applications.
+• BStore is an in-browser system for data sharing between web applications.